JaKooLit/Hyprland-Dots/README.md

 ### 📦 Whats new?
 - To easily track changes, I will be updating the [CHANGELOGS](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)  Screenshots will be included if worth mentioning the changes!

+> [!NOTE]
+> Kindly note that by defeault, Kools Dots are adjusted / configured for 2k (1440p) display without scaling.

 ### 💥 Copying / Installation / Update instructions 💥
 - [`MORE INFO HERE`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Install_&_Update)
 > [!Note]